spjewkes/vr_project/README.md

 For now I'd prefer to stick with a software-based renderer although at some point it would be nice to explore switching to a proper hardware accelerated solution.
 This is quite low in my priorities for the time being.

+# Major changes

+This section will list the big changes that have been made since the project was imported as an old DOS-based project.
+These are roughly chronological in order and some earlier changes made be superceded by items further down the list.

+* Replaced old BGI graphics code with SDL (including writing some code to generate solid-shaded triangles)
+* Modified all C source files into C++ equivalents
+* Combined all the parsing files into one single file
+* Started applying a vector3d class where appropriate (e.g. some 3d maths calculations)
+* Removed edge list from file description and made polygons purely triangles
+* Tried to improve sorting of objects to use C++ standard library.
+We now sort objects based on a midpoint from the minimum and maxiumum vertices describing the object.
+* As each object is drawn, its triangles are sorted by a midpoint value per triangle.
+This is to try and help with situation where back-face culling is not enough.